All news

 Time window + comparison target + metric/theme + output style is usually enough.

-A time window
+• A time window.

-A comparison target
+• A comparison target.

-One or two metrics or themes
+• One or two metrics or themes.

-Three prompt templates worth reusing
+Three templates worth reusing

 You do not need a long prompt.
 You need a prompt with a stable frame.
+These three frames cover most of what people actually want to know from a tracking dataset.

 Sample prompt quality by structure